ManuelSokolov/Kaggle-Belka-Bio/README.md

 | **GNN BCE Simple Features Hidden Layer Increase** |      256      |          | 53 min | 0.940 |   0.284  |       |    |     new split 50/50       |
 | **GNN BCE Complex Features Hidden Layer Increase** |      256      |          | 55 min | 0.942 |   0.288  |       |    |     new split 50/50       |
 | **GAT BCE Complex Features Hidden Layer Increase** |      256      |          | 60 min | 0.950 |   0.293  |       |    |     new split 50/50       |

-This repo is used to store the code made for the challenge https://www.kaggle.com/competitions/leash-BELKA/overview.

 The challenge was taken has an opportunity to test and compare different novel methods to represent molecules and study their interactions with proteins.
 We tested several models, namely: